-It could also be bumping the stand the microphone is attached to or even the pop filter in front of the mic.
+It could also be bumping the microphone stand or even the pop filter in front of the mic.

 In the case of the pop filter, the connection is quite extended: handling noise in the pop filter travels to its clamp, through the mic stand up to the mic clip, and ends up in the microphone.

-Low-end rumble is the low-end frequencies inherent in our environment.
+Low-end rumble is made up of the low-end frequencies inherent in our environment.

 Low-end rumble could be from any of the following: